igorkf/meli-data-challenge-2021/README.md

 # MeLi Data Challenge 2021

+*So, whether you eat or drink, or whatever you do, do all to the glory of God.
+(1 Corinthians 10:31)*

 ## The problem
 "Given the historical sales time-series for a subset of the martketplace's listings, we challenge you to predict how long will it take for a given item to run out of stock."